devopsgroup-io/catapult/README.md

   * Improve documentation in the README
   * Share your experiences with Catapult

-When you first setup Catapult, a `develop-catapult` branch is created for you under your forked repository with the git remote upstream set to `https://github.com/devopsgroup-io/catapult.git` so that you can easily create a pull request.
+When you first set Catapult, a `develop-catapult` branch is created for you under your forked repository with the git remote upstream set to `https://github.com/devopsgroup-io/catapult.git` so that you can easily create a pull request.
 Also keep in mind when closing issues to submit a pull request that includes [GitHub's: Closing issues via commit messages](https://help.github.com/articles/closing-issues-via-commit-messages/).